mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 #### 9:02

 For instance, yesterday I told you that story about [Gensha Shibi](glossary#gensha-shibi).
-On the way on his travels, he stumbled over [and] he struck his toes on a rock.
+On the way on his travels, he stumbled [and] he struck his toes on a rock.
 Blood appeared, and he screamed, “Ouch!”
 And he had the question: “Body and mind does not exist; where does this pain come from?”
 So, he attained [enlightenment](glossary#enlightenment) from this point, and he went back to his temple and practiced under [Seppō](glossary#seppō-gison) Zen Master.

 Let’s recall this story.
-The rock, his toes, his body and mind, particularly his legs, and also his nails which came out by the hitting.
-They are simple objects.
+The rock, his toes, his body and mind, particularly his legs, and also his nails which came out by the hitting: they are simple objects.
 Rock.
 His toes.
 Between his toes and the rock, there is no function of human consciousness.
 Is there something there?
 If there is something, it is called a *force*, which means a conditioned element which happens between two objects.
 On rock and toe, something happens: that is a condition.
 Under the condition, the two objects are combined, unified, as just one.
 At that time, something happens; that is called *event*, *fact*.
 That’s why this author says, “... simply as a condition, or a fact, upon which another fact arises”.
 There is a fact, which is called a conditioned element between the two, and then the two things are unified perfectly.
 And then, something happens; this is another fact.
 So, this is called event, occurrence.

 So from this point, conditioned elements are sort of a “force” – but actually not a force (in the physical sense), but some force to enable two beings to be combined or unified perfectly.
-That means, in other words, when Gensha Shibi’s toe is used *perfectly*, fitting into its object, which is called *rock*, at that time, it is called *something happens*.
-And on the other hand, when the rock completely is used perfectly, fitting into toe, at that time, that is called an event.
+That means, in other words, when Gensha Shibi’s toe is used *perfectly*, fitting into its object, which is called *rock*, at that time it is called *something happens*.
+And on the other hand, when the rock is used completely perfectly, fitting into toe, at that time, that is called an event.
 “Ouch.”
 This is samskara.

 #### 13:02

 So what is samskara?
 Samskara [means] *together-maker*. *Together-maker* means conditioned element.
 Conditioned elements are something which is not associated with your mind.
-But yesterday or the day before, I told you mind is characterized by dichotomy of two beings; always dichotomy.
+Yesterday or the day before, I told you mind is characterized by dichotomy of two beings, always dichotomy.
 But in the context of samskara, there is no mind which is associated with conditioned elements.
 No way; nothing.
 But, these conditioned elements are a kind of force, which is called *to combine*, to unify two beings, object and subject.
 At that time, there is something that happens.

 In the process of combining and unifying two objects, there is no mind.
 It is perfect.
 Perfect.
 That’s why there is no room even slightly to let human conscious speculation insert into it.
 Nothing.
 That’s why, very naturally, all [delusions](glossary#delusion), dullness and distraction, throw up.
 No dullness, no distraction, no confusion.
 Completely nothing.